Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 At level 7, you learn to flawlessly dart in and out of the fray, leaving no opening for your opponents.
 While you are at 2 or more Rhythm, you do not provoke attacks of opportunity when you use the Dash minor action.

-## Unshakable

-At level 9, you are incredibly hard to deter or throw off, even when things go poorly.
-Once per round when you miss with a basic attack or counterattack, you may spend 1 essence to prevent it from resetting your Rhythm counter.

 ## Hidden Talent

 At level 10, you learn to dig deep into the shared memories, accessing exceptional talents and hidden knowledge.
 Once per rest, you may choose to automatically succeed on the Presence (Charm) skill check made to use your Skill Memory class feature.

-## Steel Tempest

-At level 13, you attack and defend in a whirling flurry of steel.
-You may now take three reactions per round.

 ## Rhythmic Blur

 At level 15, as your tempo grows, you tear through the battlefield in a beautiful dance of steel.
 When your Rhythm is 3 or more, your movement speed is doubled.

-## Proactivity

-At level 17, you learn to tweak your counterattack techniques to create openings from your enemy, rather than just waiting for them to appear.
-When you take the Strike major action, you may also spend 1 essence to gain the benefit of a counterattack that you know.

 ## Infallible